worksalonee/delta-demosalonee/README.md

 # delta-demosalonee
-Demo for GIT and Git Hub Class
+This is a Demo for GIT and Git Hub Class.